wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 3.1.4 =
+* Bug fix: when one wants to see the heatmap of an experiment, these heatmaps are loaded using regular HTTP by default.
+If a SecurityError exception is thrown, our plugin retries the query using HTTPS.
+* Some minor tweaks and bug fixes.

 = 3.1.3 =
 * Bug fix: if the user is upgrading from a previous version of the plugin, the cache of running experiments is properly updated.

 = 3.1.2 =
 * Bug fix: when running a global (CSS or Theme) experiment, the user does no